scriptaria/quick-express/README.md

 ------

-The project come with a component called `post`, it show you the appropiate way to make a good restful api.
+The project come with a component called `tasks`, it show you the appropiate way to make a good restful api.

-    GET /posts - Retrieves all posts
+    GET /tasks - Retrieves all tasks
-    GET /posts/1 - Retrieves a specific post
+    GET /tasks/1 - Retrieves a specific task
-    POST /posts - Creates a new post (only works with an authenticated user) PUT /posts/1 - Fully Updates post #1 (only works with an authenticated user) PATCH /posts/1 - Partially updates post #1 (only works with an authenticated user) DELETE /posts/1 - Deletes post #1 (only works with an authenticated user)
+    POST /tasks - Creates a new task (only works with an authenticated user) PUT /tasks/1 - Fully Updates task #1 (only works with an authenticated user) PATCH /tasks/1 - Partially updates task #1 (only works with an authenticated user) DELETE /tasks/1 - Deletes task #1 (only works with an authenticated user)

 ## Install your node dependencies